 Assembly.Load Method (Byte, Byte, Evidence)

-- An array of type byte that is a COFF-based image containing an emitted assembly.
+A byte array that is a COFF-based image containing an emitted assembly.

-- An array of type byte containing the raw bytes representing the symbols for the assembly.
+A byte array that contains the raw bytes representing the symbols for the assembly.

 The loaded assembly.

 Version 2.0 or later of the common language runtime is currently loaded and rawAssembly was compiled with a later version.

 An assembly or module was loaded twice with two different evidences.

 securityEvidence is not null.
 By default, legacy CAS policy is not enabled in the .NET Framework 4; when it is not enabled, securityEvidence must be null.

 The assembly is loaded into the domain of the caller using the supplied evidence.
 The raw bytes representing the symbols for the assembly are also loaded.

 Whether certain permissions are granted or not granted to an assembly is based on evidence.
 The rules for assembly and security evidence merging are as follows:

 When you use a Load method with an Evidence parameter, pieces of evidence are merged.
 Pieces of evidence supplied as an argument to the Load method supersede pieces of evidence supplied by the loader.